mariodimac7/sfdc-recipe-rest-create-envelope/README.md

 # sfdc-recipe-rest-create-envelope

 ## Introduction:
-This repository will aid end users in sending Envelopes from Salesforce using DocuSign for Salesforce, Apex and REST API.
+This repository will aid end users in sending Envelopes from Salesforce using DocuSign eSignature for Salesforce, Apex and REST API.
 This will be useful especially when business requirements require envelopes to be sent out without users clicking on Send with DocuSign.
 We will be using JWT Authentication for authenticating to DocuSign REST API's and then sending the envelope using REST API.
 This recipe will serve as a building block for users to customize and apply their own strategies while sending envelopes from Salesforce using Apex.

 ## Pre-requisites: